SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Evaluations

-Because \SEA{} relies on the noise distribution of the per-query changes, an adaptive attack might attempt to obfuscate its identity by adjusting its noise magnitude.
-We consider the case where a \texttt{GeoDA-2} attack attempts to obfuscate its identity by increasing its noise magnitude used for gradient estimation.
-We increase the attack's noise magnitude $\sigma$ up to a factor of $10^4$ and report the results in \Cref{tab:attribution-increase-noise}.
+\paragraph{Increasing Noise Magnitude} Given that \SEA{} focuses on the noise distribution of per-query changes, adaptive attacks may seek to obfuscate their identity by adjusting the noise magnitude used in gradient estimation.
+To evaluate this, we examine how an increased noise magnitude affects the attribution of a \texttt{GeoDA-2} attack in \Cref{tab:attribution-increase-noise}, where we incrementally amplify the noise magnitude $\sigma$ by up to a factor of $10^4$.

-On the attack's first occurrence, \SEA{} indeed attributes the adaptive \texttt{GeoDA-2} attack with a lower Top-1 accuracy.
-This means the adaptive strategy can successfully obfuscate the attack's identity, although the overall obfuscation is limited due to a high Top-3 accuracy.
+Initially, when \SEA{} encounters the modified \texttt{GeoDA-2} for the first time, there is a noticeable decrease in Top-1 accuracy.
+This indicates that the adaptive strategy succeeds in obfuscating the attack's identity.
+However, the effectiveness of this obfuscation is limited due to the high Top-3 accuracy.

-Once \SEA{} has added the newly observed attack's fingerprint to its database, it recognizes this variant on the second occurrence with 100\% accuracy.
-This result suggests that obfuscating an attack's identity (or even forging another one) is challenging under \SEA{}, because the attack has to adjust not only the distribution of each single query but also the overall behavior pattern.